IDSIA-NLP/blah7/index.md

 [32240719](https://pubmed.ncbi.nlm.nih.gov/32240719/): *No evidence of rapid antiviral clearance or clinical benefit with the combination of hydroxychloroquine and azithromycin in patients with severe COVID-19 infection.*

+It is suggested that the participants use OGER annotation to detect occurrences of the drugs, and then identify the sentences containing such mentions.
+Ideally, a process of classification should be implemented which classify such sentences as in support or against the usage of the drug.

 ### Subtask 3: Document classification